Center for Translational Research on Aging Projects

 A different approach to simplification is taken by the Hedonic Well-Being 12 measure (HWB12; Smith and Stone, 2011), which asks respondents for an overall day assessment on 12 dimensions (happy, enthusiastic, content, angry, frustrated, tired, sad, stressed, lonely, worried, bored, pain) on a 5-point scale.
 Similarly, the Gallup Experienced Well-Being Index includes 10 items (anger, depression, enjoyment, happiness, sadness, stress, worry, learning or doing something interesting, smiling or laughing a lot, being treated with respect) on a binary scale, in addition to whether the respondent would like to have more days like yesterday.

 This project aims to investigate the relation between aggregate measures like the HWB12 and DRM-like approaches.
-To that end we will conduct a time diary study for one day (“yesterday”) among 2000 respondents in the Understanding America Study.
-We will moreover elicit emotions for a number of periods.
+A time diary study for one day (“yesterday”) among 2000 respondents in the Understanding America Study was conducted.
+Emotions were elicited for a number of periods.
 By also asking the HWB12 for “yesterday” we can study the relation between the HWB12 and the DRM.
 Proper randomizations will take care of possible anchoring effects.